JupiterOne-Archives/graph-cisco-meraki/docs/jupiterone.md

 ## Cisco Meraki + JupiterOne Integration Benefits

-- Visualize Cisco Meraki administrators, SAML roles, and devices within your network sites in the JupiterOne graph.
+- Visualize Cisco Meraki administrators, SAML roles, and devices within network sites in the JupiterOne graph.
 - Map Cisco Meraki users to employees in your JupiterOne account.
 - Map Cisco Meraki Wi-Fi, VLAN, and other network devices to your network sites.